arjumanbanu3/Hydrological-Catchment-Analysis-Using-NVE-NEVINA-A-Lillehammer-Case-Study/README.md

 - Flood-frequency estimation
 - Interpretation of hydrological data

-The objective is to demonstrate practical hydrological and GIS skills relevant to watershed assessment and flood-risk analysis.
+The objective is to demonstrate practical hydrological and catchment-analysis skills using NVE's NEVINA platform, with a focus on watershed delineation, catchment characterization, low-flow assessment and flood-risk analysis.

 ---